 Julia joined Undergraduate Career Services in August 2001 she spent 5 years as the admin assistant for the on campus recruiting program.
 When the International Bulldogs’ program started to expand, she joined the program as the Sr. admin assistant to work with the employers and students interning abroad.
 Julia now coordinates all the interviewing schedules for employers who participate in the on campus recruiting program.
 Her smile, willingness to help and great sense of humor is always a welcome.

-Jeanine joined UCS in the fall of 2011 after serving as a Director in the Career Development Office at Yale Law School, and an Associate Director in the Career Development Office at the Yale School of Management.
+Jeanine joined UCS in the fall of 2011 after serving as a Director in the Career Development Office at Yale Law School, and a Senior Associate Director in the Career Development Office at the Yale School of Management.
 Prior to joining Yale, Jeanine worked in career services at both Fordham University School of Law and the Benjamin N. Cardozo School of Law in Manhattan.
-She is an active member of the National Association of Colleges and Employers and was a founding member of the Alumni Section of the Association of Legal Career Professionals Prior to transitioning to career services, Jeanine was an attorney and practiced real estate and environmental law in New York and Connecticut.
+She is an active member of the National Association of Colleges and Employers and was a founding member of the Alumni Section of the Association of Legal Career Professionals.
+Prior to transitioning to career services, Jeanine was an attorney and practiced real estate and environmental law in New York and Connecticut.
 She also served as pro bono legal counsel for South Brooklyn Legal Services.
 She has a B.S. from Cornell University and a J.D. from Fordham University School of Law.
-Jeanine is an avid Greek Mythology fan and lives in Connecticut with her husband, son and two dogs, Apollo and Atlas.
+Jeanine is an avid Greek Mythology fan and lives in Connecticut with her husband, son and three dogs, Apollo, Artemis and Atlas.

 Lori joined UCS in the spring of 2001 working with the Domestic Internship Program after serving as the Administrative Assistant at the Medical School.
 Prior to joining Yale full-time, Lori worked during college breaks at the Office of Facilities in the Lockshop.
 She graduated with a B.S. in Marketing from Salve Regina University in Newport, RI.
 In her spare time she enjoys sports and hanging out with friends and family.
 She lives in Connecticut with her cat, Zena.